-Please see page 134 to 214 for an alphabetical list of all course descriptions.
+Please see pages 141 to 210 for an alphabetical list of all course descriptions.

-Please refer to page 24 for a detailed list of all tuition and fees for this program
+Please refer to pages 20 to 29 for a detailed list of all tuition and fees for this program.

 For information on transfer to various post-secondary institutions, please refer to the Alberta Transfer Guide at transferalberta.ca.